MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/projection/$meta.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `$meta` projection operator is used to include metadata in the results of a query.
-It is particularly useful for including metadata such as text search scores or other computed values in the output documents.
+It's useful for including metadata such as text search scores or other computed values in the output documents.

 ## Syntax